maryammod/personal-website/content/posts/how-to-transfer-a-million-files-between-two-linux-computers.md

   "near-atomic" transfer using temporary files.

-  In this tutorial, we will show you how to use the scp command through practical examples and detailed explanations of the most common scp options

-   )check the address of files on the mabda, To brows file (link) “tree” command is a great option.

-  2)After finding the location of files, we can use scp command to copy files from our mabda to maghsad.

-  Lets get more into this step.

-  Here is the way we can use SCP commanad,

-  SCP mabda maghsad
+  ## **SCP Options**

-  There are some parameters to help us to use these command easily.
+  There are some options to help us to use the SCP command effectively.

   Let’s review some parameters of SCP command.

-  .

-  .

-  .
+  * \-P(Capital P) - Specifies the remote host ssh port.

+  * \-p - Preserves files modification and access times, and modes from the original files.

+  * \-q - Use this option if you want to suppress the progress meter and non-error messages.

+  * \-C - This option forces the SCP to compresses the data as it is sent to the destination machine.

+  * \-r - This option allows the SCP to copy all files and directories of the host address.

+  ## Example of using SCP

-  Sometimes you the files you want to copy from are not at the same folder or directory, so we need to repeat SCP command for different locations
+  Sometimes you the files you want to copy from are not at the same folder or directory, so we need to repeat SCP command for different locations, instead of repeating the SCP command we can creat a bash file
 ---